aultimus/tmbd-crawler/README.md

 # tmbd-crawler

-This project provides a flexible pipeline to **fetch movie and credit data from TMDb** (The Movie Database) and **transform it into Neo4j-compatible CSVs**.
+This project provides a way to bootstrap a TMDB dataset.
+It provides a flexible pipeline to **fetch movie and credit data from TMDb** (The Movie Database) and **transform it into Neo4j-compatible CSVs**.

 It exists because TMDb offers a rich, structured dataset that is ideal for building graph representations of actors, movies, and relationships.
 The crawler makes it easy to collect, store, and transform this data reproducibly.

 Here we:
-* Download the latest TMDB movie id data dump
+* Discover available movie ids and filter out all adult films and minor productions `make discover-movies`
-* Filter out all adult films and minor productions
+* Download metadata for the given IDs `make crawl`
-* Work out which films need to be fetched against what we currently have downloaded
+* Transform the data into a neo4j importable form `make transform`

-* Download the missing films and cast
+The final transform step converts the data into a form importable into a neo4j database optimised for the six degrees of separation problem.

 ## Installation